 Louisiana becomes first state to require that Ten Commandments be displayed in public classrooms

-Louisiana has become the first state to require that the Ten Commandments be displayed in every public school classroom under a bill signed into law by Republican Gov. Jeff Landry on Wednesday.
+Louisiana has become the first state to require that the Ten Commandments be displayed in every public school classroom, the latest move from a GOP-dominated Legislature pushing a conservative agenda under a new governor.

-Opponents question the law's constitutionality, warning that lawsuits are likely to follow.
-Proponents say the purpose of the measure is not solely religious, but that it has historical significance.
-In the law's language, the Ten Commandments are described as "foundational documents of our state and national government."
+Opponents questioned the law's constitutionality and vowed to challenge it in court.
+Proponents said the measure is not solely religious, but that it has historical significance.
+In the language of the law, the Ten Commandments are "foundational documents of our state and national government."

+The posters, which will be paired with a four-paragraph "context statement" describing how the Ten Commandments "were a prominent part of American public education for almost three centuries," must be in place in classrooms by the start of 2025.

+Under the law, state funds will not be used to implement the mandate.
+The posters would be paid for through donations.

+The law also "authorizes" but does not require the display of other items in K-12 public schools, including: The Mayflower Compact, which was signed by religious pilgrims aboard the Mayflower in 1620 and is often referred to as America's "First Constitution"; the Declaration of Independence; and the Northwest Ordinance, which established a government in the Northwest Territory - in the present day Midwest - and created a pathway for admitting new states to the Union.

+Not long after the governor signed the bill into law at Our Lady of Fatima Catholic School in Lafayette on Wednesday, civil rights groups and organizations that want to keep religion out of government promised to file a lawsuit challenging it.

-The American Civil Liberties Union said Wednesday it was joining Americans United for Separation of Church and State and the Freedom from Religion Foundation to file a lawsuit challenging the new Louisiana legislation.
+The law prevents students from getting an equal education and will keep children who have different beliefs from feeling safe at school, the American Civil Liberties Union, Americans United for Separation of Church and State, and the Freedom from Religion Foundation said in a joint statement Wednesday afternoon.

 "The law violates the separation of church and state and is blatantly unconstitutional," the groups said in a joint statement.
 "The First Amendment promises that we all get to decide for ourselves what religious beliefs, if any, to hold and practice, without pressure from the government.
 Politicians have no business imposing their preferred religious doctrine on students and families in public schools. "